Stochastic first-order methods for average-reward Markov decision processes: Numerical experiments

 \section{Numerical experiments}

 In this section, we report numerical experiments for our proposed algorithms, i.e., VRTD, EVRTD and SPMD methods.
-To generate a comprehensive performance profile, we conduct experiments on both randomly generated Markov chains and the popular evaluation benchmark -- OpenAI Gym \citep{brockman2016openai}.
+To generate a comprehensive performance profile, we conduct experiments on the popular evaluation benchmark -- OpenAI Gym \citep{brockman2016openai}.